May 5th, 2021

 A Permanent Establishment is a fixed place of business, through which the business of an enterprise is wholly or partly carried out.
 It is not a separate legal entity but rather an extension of the parent company which is situated abroad.
 Factories, offices and construction work for a considerable duration of time are a few examples of a permanent establishment.

-At the beginning of 2020, some changes were introduced to the Dutch Tax Law with regards to the definition of a Permanent Establishment.
+At the beginning of 2020, some changes were introduced to the Dutch Tax Law with regards to the definition of a Permanent Establishment in the Netherlands.
 These changes were a consequence of the entering into force of the measures from The Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI), aiming to prevent the artificial avoidance of a Permanent Establishment Status.

-In order to achieve the goals of the MLI, the Netherlands has adjusted the definition of Permanent Establishment in its Income Tax Law, Payroll Tax Law and Corporate Tax Law by simply referring to the definition in the applicable treaties for avoidance of double taxation.
-This prevents conflicts between the relevant treaties and national law, and ensures the taxing rights of the Netherlands on the P.E.
+In order to achieve the goals of the MLI, the Dutch Government has adjusted the definition of Permanent Establishment in its Income Tax Law, Payroll Tax Law and Corporate Tax Law by simply referring to the definition in the applicable treaties for avoidance of double taxation.
+This prevents conflicts between the relevant treaties and national law, and ensures the taxing rights of the Netherlands on the permanent establishment.